AllanccWang/electronic_projects/LAB21_Smart_Sorting_System_with_HX711_and_APDS-9960_Modules/README.md

-# Edge-AI Smart Sorting PoC System
+# Edge-AI Smart Sorting System

 This project developed a Proof-of-Concept for an **Edge-AI** object sorting system.
 The system's objective is to use multiple sensors to **collect data in real-time** (weight and color), perform **immediate classification** on the microcontroller (ESP32), and drive a servo motor to sort objects into three predefined categories.